 The current networks, which often use technologies like copper, have served Australia well for the past 20 years.
-However, these networks are nearing the end of their useful life and they were designed for a different time.
-All the existing national transmission networks were built before there was YouTube, Netflix, Facebook, Instagram, TikTok, and cloud computing, let alone any future industries that increase data usage further.
+However, these networks are nearing the end of their useful life, having capacity that was sufficient for a prior time.
+All the existing national transmission networks were built before there was YouTube, Netflix, Facebook, Instagram, TikTok, and cloud computing.
+Let alone any future industries that increase data usage further.

 Additionally, HyperOne will address the digital divide, an issue affecting rural and remote areas globally, including Australia.
 Because of this, the project is adding more than 1.0k on-ramps in regional and remote Australia.
 These on-ramps enable underserved communities and remote areas a cost-effective way to access HyperOne.

 An on-ramp is where a data center tenant like HyperOne leases a small area, of less than 20 cabinets, within a multi-tenant data center to establish a point-of-presence (PoP) – also known as an on-ramp.
 In turn, these on-ramps make it very easy and seamless for other tenants within that data center facility to directly connect into HyperOne, which drastically reduces connectivity bottlenecks.

 HyperOne will also create new major interconnection points for more international subsea cables into Australia.
 Specifically, interconnection will increase between Australia and Asia, the United States, and South America.
 Subsea cables are incredibly important because they carry 99% of all international telecommunications traffic for business, personal, and government use.

 - SeaMeWe-3: connects Southeast Asia, with the Middle East and Western Europe